sripwoud/ethernaut/README.md

 3. Submit instance

 ### Takeaways
-- Assume any externall account or contract you don't know/own is potentially malicious
+- Assume any external account or contract you don't know/own is potentially malicious
 - Never assume transactions to external contracts will be successful
 - Handle failed transactions on the client side in the event you do depend on transaction success to execute other core logic.